Sunday, January 29, 2012

 Tilapia Tikka Masala

 Have you tried those pre-measured spice recipe packets from McCormick?
 Our local grocery store was having a buy two get one free on them so I bought them, thinking it was nifty to have the recipe plus the pre-measured spices in one package.
-Marketing genius!
 I tried the Chicken Tikka Masala - a blend of garam masala, cumin, garlic, paprika, red pepper - on tilapia and Hubby rated it a 5.5 on a scale of 1-5.
 Yes!

 In the pan drippings I added the tomatoes, about 2 t. more* of the seasoning, and the cilantro.
 I let it come to a boil, then poured over the fish.
 I served it with hot rice and a salad.